AlphaOmegaGithub/dotnet-cpp-dll-simple-hello-world/README.md

 # How to run

-pre-requisites: c++ compiler for windows 64 bit
+pre-requisites: c++ compiler for windows 64 bit and dotnet sdk

 1. install MinGW-x64